 "The most useful science

-is that one whose fruit
+is the one whose fruit

 is easier to communicate "

 Hence, today, we may add to the traditional botanical artist profiles those that allow the use of computers, digital tablets and computer drawing programs.
-Tools, after all, not very different from those used throughout the history of botanical illustration and used for a common purpose, discover and depict the scientific and artistic essence of plants.
+Tools, after all, not very different from those used throughout the history of botanical illustration and employed for a common purpose, discover and depict the scientific and artistic essence of plants.

 "The emerging photography was the expression

-of a science that wanted to understand.
+of science wanting to understand.